The Practice of Wakefulness

 In the practice of Moderation in Eating, appropriate attention entails paying attention to how the mind indulges in food.

-In the Practice of Wakefulness, appropriate attention involves keeping track of how the mind's attention moves from one object to another and the mind states that result, for example getting lost in thoughts, overcome with desire, aversion and unknowing.
+In the Practice of Wakefulness, appropriate attention involves keeping track of how the mind's attention moves from one object to another and the mind states that result, for example getting lost in thoughts, overcome with desire, aversion and ignorance.

 Bulb